 The following (initially posted on 24 July 2020) is a guide to the litigation relating to the Brexit process.
-I’ll update it regularly as cases develop (last updated 5 December 2022, sections 10 and 11; see complete list of updates at the end).
+I’ll update it regularly as cases develop (last updated 8 Feb 2023, section 11; see complete list of updates at the end).
 For further reading, see this House of Commons Briefing Paper, which has additional details of cases and further links to judgments and commentary (although note this briefing paper is up to date to 1 November 2019).

 1 Referendum franchise and conduct

 Harry Shindler challenged the exclusion of UK citizens living abroad for more than 15 years from the voting franchise for the referendum.
 He lost in the High Court (28 April 2016) on the grounds that while the voting limit engaged EU law, it did not limit free movement rights; even if it did, those limits would be justified.
 He appealed to the Court of Appeal (20 May 2016), which ruled that the voting limit was outside the scope of EU law and in any event did not limit free movement rights.
 The Supreme Court refused leave to appeal (24 May 2016) on the grounds that if EU law did apply, there was no limit on free movement.

 Note that the right to free elections in the first protocol to the European Convention on Human Rights does not apply to referendums, unless they are de facto general elections: see the summary of the case law (para 4).
 Nor does it generally require states to extend voting rights to their citizens who live abroad: see, for instance, the judgment of the European Court of Human Rights in Shindler v UK.